Esri/arcgis-maps-sdk-java-samples/network_analysis/find-service-areas-for-multiple-facilities/README.md

 ## Use case

-A service area is a region which can be accessed from a facility as limited by one or more factors, such as travel time, distance, or cost.
-When analyzing the service area of multiple facilities, this workflow can be used to identify gaps in service area coverage, or significant overlaps, helping to optimize the distribution of facilities.
-For example, a city's health service may identify areas of a city that can be served effectively from particular hospitals, and with this optimize distribution of staff and resources.
+A city taxi company may calculate service areas around their vehicle lots to identify gaps in coverage.
+Alternatively, they may want to ensure overlaps where a high volume of passengers requires redundant facilities, such as near an airport.

 ## How to use the sample

-Click 'find service areas' to calculate and display the service area of each facility on the map.
-The polygons displayed around each facility represents the facility's service area; the red area is within 1 minute travel time from the hospital by car, whilst orange is within 3 minutes by car.
-All polygons are transparent, so that when service areas from multiple facilities overlap, these areas will appear as bolder colors.
+Click 'find service areas' to calculate and display the service area of each facility (hospital) on the map.
+The polygons displayed around each facility represents the facility's service area: the red area is within 1 minute travel time from the hospital by car, whilst orange is within 3 minutes by car.
+All service areas are semi-transparent to show where they overlap.

 ## How it works

 1. Create a new `ServiceAreaTask` from a network service.
 2. Create default `ServiceAreaParameters` from the service area task.
 3. Set the parameters `ServiceAreaParameters.setReturnPolygons(true)` to return polygons of all service areas.
 4. Define `QueryParameters` that select `facilities` from a `FacilitiesFeatureTable`.
-Use these to add the facilities to the service area parameters, `serviceAreaParameters.SetFacilities(facilitiesTable, queryParameters).`
+Add the facilities to the service area parameters using the query parameters, `serviceAreaParameters.SetFacilities(facilitiesTable, queryParameters).`
 5. Get the `ServiceAreaResult` by solving the service area task using the parameters.
 6. For each facility, get any `ServiceAreaPolygons` that were returned, `serviceAreaResult.getResultPolygons(facilityIndex)`.
 7. Display the service area polygons as `Graphics` in a `GraphicsOverlay` on the `MapView`.